ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 1. Email the following Division contacts with the name and contact information of your organization’s designated data submitter:

 - DOI Data Team — dora_ins_data@state.co.us
-- cc: Kate Davidson, Data Science Manager — Kate.Davidson@state.co.us
-- cc: Rachel Zhang, TiC Data Science Lead — Rachel.Zhang@state.co.us
+- cc: Rachel Zhang, TiC Data Science Lead — rachel.zhang@state.co.us

 2. The designated submitter will receive an email from DONOTREPLY@state.co.us with the subject line: “New Package Is Waiting.”